smoke-you/pyLiveKML/README.md

 # Contributions

-While I've done a fair bit of testing, particularly with the revision from 0.0.4 to 1.0.0, I have no doubt that there are bugs.
+While I've done a fair bit of testing, I have no doubt that there are bugs.
 If you encounter something that needs to be fixed, please let me know via a [Github](https://github.com/smoke-you/pyLiveKML) Issue, Discussion topic and/or PR.